 Depending on which part of your vehicle is defective, any car accident can be made more dangerous in a variety of ways.

 Fuel system defects can cause a fire or explosion.
 The system itself may be intact, but may have been poorly designed or wrongly installed.
 Severe burn injuries can cause permanent disability and disfigurement.

 Faulty tires and a design flaw that puts the vehicle's center of gravity too high can cause a rollover.

 Defective seat belts, airbags, and car seats can allow a vehicle occupant to be ejected onto the road, which places them in further danger from oncoming traffic.
 The impact of that ejection can also cause more severe injury than would have otherwise been suffered.

 When a minor car accident is turned into a major one by a defective vehicle, you may want to consult a car accident attorney such as John Polewski to learn more about your legal options.
-Polewski & Associates in Dallas, Texas offers an unusual benefit if you have been injured through no fault of your own, as Andrew Gross is both an attorney and a physician.
-He will be glad to speak with you in either capacity or both.
+If you are in the Dallas, Texas area, please contact our car accident lawyers today to schedule a free case evaluation.
+We have three Dallas area office locations for your convenience.